AyeCode/wp-easy-updates/README.txt

 == Changelog ==

+= 1.1.4 =
+GitHub updates can sometimes change the plugin folder name - FIXED

 = 1.1.3 =
 Banner warning not defined if updating from github - FIXED Echo error when activation fails to provide more reason - CHANGED